-- Tinting. - Two pairs of glasses in lieu of bifocals. - Nonprescription glasses or special purpose or subnormal vision aids, even if prescribed. - Those charges that the claims administrator determines are not the recognized charge as defined in the health plan. - Prescription sunglasses or light-sensitive lenses in excess of the amount which would be covered for nontinted lenses. - Medical or surgical treatment of the eyes. - Services or supplies that are not necessary for diagnosis or treatment of vision condition as determined by the claims administrator even if prescribed, recommended, or approved by a vision professional. - Eye examinations which a labor agreement requires the employer to provide, which are required as a condition of employment or which are required by any government law. - Replacement or duplicate lenses if this benefit has been utilized in the current calendar year, regardless of the reason.
+- Tinting. - Two pairs of glasses in lieu of bifocals. - Nonprescription glasses or special purpose or subnormal vision aids, even if prescribed. - Those charges that the claims administrator determines are not the recognized charge as defined in the health plan. - Prescription sunglasses or light-sensitive lenses in excess of the amount which would be covered for nontinted lenses. - Progressive lenses in excess of the amount which would be covered for basic bifocal or trifocal lenses as determined by the member's prescription. - Medical or surgical treatment of the eyes. - Services or supplies that are not necessary for diagnosis or treatment of vision condition as determined by the claims